RoCourseNet: Distributionally Robust Training of a Prediction Aware Recourse Model: Related Work

+\textbf{Robustness in Recourse Explanations.} Our method is closely related to the model shift problem in algorithmic recourse \citep{rawal2020can}, i.e., how to ensure that the generated recourse is robust to shifts in the underlying predictive model.
+However, existing approaches \citep{upadhyay2021towards,nguyen2022robust} rely on simplifying assumptions: (i) \citet{upadhyay2021towards} propose ROAR which relies on a locally linear approximation (via LIME \citep{ribeiro2016lime}) to construct a shifted model, which is known to suffer from inconsistency \citep{slack2020fooling,alvarez2018robustness} and unfaithfulness issues \citep{laugel2018defining,rudin2019stop}. (ii) Similarly, \citet{nguyen2022robust} propose RBR which assumes that kernel density estimators can approximate the underlying data distribution.
+In particular, RBR uses Gaussian kernels for multivariate density estimation, which suffers from the curse of dimensionality \citep{bellman1959mathematical, crabbe2013handling, nagler2016evading}. {In contrast, our work relaxes these assumptions by constructing adversarial shifted models via simulating the worst-case data shift, and conducting adversarial training for robust CF generation.}

+Orthogonal to our work, \citet{pawelczyk2020counterfactual} analyze the \emph{model multiplicity} problem, which studies the validity of recourses under different ML models trained on the \emph{same} data, and \citet{black2022consistent} propose methods to ensure consistency under the model multiplicity setting.
+In addition, some prior work focus on ensuring robustness to small perturbations in the recourse features \citep{mishra2021survey, fokkema2022attribution, dominguez2022adversarial}. \\

-\textbf{Adversarial training.} We also leverage techniques from the literature on adversarial robustness.
-It is well-known that adversarial training is effective in defending ML models against adversarial examples~\citep{goodfellow2014explaining, madry2017towards, shafahi2019free, wong2019fast, chen2022efficient}.
-In addition, recent works \cite{geiping2021doesn, gao2022effectiveness} also leverage adversarial training to defend against data poisoning~\citep{huang2020metapoison, geiping2021witches} and backdoor attacks~\citep{saha2020hidden, gu2019badnets}.
+\textbf{Adversarial training.} We leverage adversarial robustness techniques to protect ML models from adversarial examples~\citep{goodfellow2014explaining, madry2017towards, shafahi2019free, wong2019fast, chen2022efficient}.
+In addition, recent works \citep{geiping2021doesn, gao2022effectiveness} also leverage adversarial training to defend against data poisoning~\citep{huang2020metapoison} and backdoor attacks~\citep{saha2020hidden}.
 In general, adversarial training solves a bi-level (min-max) optimization problem.
 In our work, we formulate RoCourseNet's objective as a tri-level (min-max-min) optimization problem, which we can decompose into a game played between a model designer and a worst-case (hypothetical) adversary.
 The inner worst-case data and model shifts are assumed to be generated by a bi-level worst-case attacker.
 The defender trains a robust CF generator against this bi-level attacker by following an adversarial training procedure.